Visiting Russia? These are the top 17 things to do in Moscow to help you plan your trip.

 11. Patriarshiye Prudy

-A little bohemian and with an air of peace you won’t find anywhere in Moscow, this is a great spot to spend an afternoon with your thoughts.
+A little bohemian and with an air of peace you won’t find anywhere in the city this is a great spot to spend an afternoon with your thoughts.

 13. Shopping Local Designs